rowhitswami/Indian-Paper-Currency-Classification/README.md

 1. Training a deep learning model using Keras. (_Not covered in this repo.
 I'll update the link here once I make it public._)
 2. Building and hosting a Flask web app on Heroku.
     - A user can choose image from a device or capture it using a pre-built camera.
-    - Used __Amazon S3 Bucket__ to store the uploaded image and predictions.
+    - Used __Amazon S3 Bucket__ to store the uploaded image and classification.
     - Used __CSRF Token__ to protect against CSRF attacks.
     - Used __Sentry__ to catch the exception on the back-end.
     - After uploading the image, the predictions are displayed on a __Bar Chart__.